michaelrsweet/pappl/README.md

 GNU make), a C99-compatible C compiler such as GCC or Clang, and the "pkg-config" utility.
 It also requires the following support libraries:

-- Avahi 0.8 or later for mDNS/DNS-SD support (except on macOS)
+- Avahi 0.8 or later (except on macOS) for mDNS/DNS-SD support
-- CUPS 2.2 or later for the CUPS libraries (libcups2/libcupsimage2)
+- CUPS 2.2 or later for the CUPS libraries
 - GNU TLS 3.0 or later (except on macOS) for TLS support
 - JPEGLIB 9 or later for JPEG image support (optional for B&W printers)
 - LIBPNG 1.6 or later for PNG image support (optional)